Meet the cast of BBC divorce drama The Split

 - Watch the first trailer for new BBC1 drama The Split starring Nicola Walker

-Six-part drama The Split, which continues on Tuesday 1st May at 9pm on BBC1, tells the story of the Defoe family – and what happens after leading divorce lawyer Hannah leaves the family firm.
+Six-part drama The Split tells the story of the Defoe family – and what happens after leading divorce lawyer Hannah leaves the family firm.
 She now faces her sister Nina and mother Ruth on the opposing side of high-profile divorce cases.
 On top of that, her father has returned after 30 years without a word of explanation.

 Here are all the characters you need to meet – and where you’ve seen the actors before: